CSCI-370-MobileAppDevelopment-S2021/syllabus/README.md

 * Creativity (as long as requirements are fulfilled)
 * Anything listed under `BONUS` in the README of the exercise.
 * Something that WOW's me.
-* Look through and create [issues](https://github.com/CSCI-370-MobileAppDevelopment-S2020/syllabus/issues)
+* Look through and create [issues](https://github.com/CSCI-370-MobileAppDevelopment-S2021/syllabus/issues)

 ## Grading

 The final grade for the course is based on 6 grades as follows:

 90% of your grade consists of the following:
-* Two assigned in-class tests.
-Each test counts as a separate grade.
-* Daily quizzes and minor assignments – collectively count as 1 grade.
-(No make-ups will be given, but lowest two quiz grades will be dropped.)
+* Daily minor assignments and labs – collectively count as 1 grade.
 * Programming assignments – collectively count as 2 grades.
 * Course project – counts as 2 grades.
-* Lowest grade from above 7 grades will be dropped.
-If the lowest grade corresponds to the course project or the collective grade for the programming assignments, only one of the associated grades will be dropped.

 10% of your grade is attendance/participation